-Students may choose to complete one of three-degree plans offered by Texas A&M University-Kingsville.
-The Program Coordinator will advise students on which of the following degree plans is most appropriate for them to meet their educational and career goals.
+Students may choose to complete one of the four degree plans offered by Texas A&M University-Kingsville.
+The Program Coordinator will assist in advising students on which of the following degree plans is most appropriate for them to meet their educational and career goals.
+Note that the link for each degree plan shows each of the three options (courses-only option, research project option, and thesis option).